emard/esp32ecp5/rbp/README.md

 so there's no free RAM for on-the fly gzip decompression (32KB) and processing 64KB flash erase blocks.

-Consequently for FLASH writing will fail because it can't load compressed jtagspi bitstream for artix-7.
-And even if it could or doesn't need bitstream like on ECP5, it then fails at 64KB FLASH erase blocks.
+There is no free RAM to handle buffering for 64KB FLASH erase blocks.
 4KB erase blocks can't be used because they doesn't work correctly on Spansion 256-mbit FLASH chip.

+There's no free RAM for on-the-fly decompression of jtagspi bitstream reqired for flashing artix-7.

 # FFM external programmer